11 Things to Have in Your Car’s Emergency Kit for Summer Road Trips

 Visibility Equipment

-Keep visibility equipment such as flares or reflective hazard triangles in your vehicle in case of roadside trouble.
-Consider an LED flameless flare which will last longer than its traditional counterpart.
+Keep visibility equipment, such as flares or reflective hazard triangles, in your vehicle in case of roadside trouble.
+Consider an LED flameless flare that will last longer than its traditional counterpart.

 2 / 11